neurodebian/neurodebian/sandbox/schroot-fslview.rst

 `libvtk5.4-qt3`_) which fslview uses, was removed from Debian due to Qt3 deprecation.
 Once again, it was not removed just to annoy people, but rather because it became unfeasible to maintain its robust building and functioning.
-As the result, fslview_ package is currently present only in the releases of Debian and Ubuntu which carry libvtk5.4-qt3 library.
+So nowadays fslview_ package is present only in the previous releases of Debian and Ubuntu which carry libvtk5.4-qt3 library.
 Those are -- Debian squeeze (stable), Ubuntu nutty and maverick.
 If you upgraded your system from one of those releases, good chance is that you still have fslview (and required